Licensing procedures

 Infrastructure for energy production and transmission must be licensed by the Norwegian authorities

-The licensing authorities Licensing procedures under the water resources leg Large-scale hydropower projects Small-scale hydropower projects Licensing procedures under the Energy Act Processing time
+The licensing authorities Licensing procedures Large-scale hydropower projects Small-scale hydropower projects Licensing procedures under the Energy Act Licence case that demands notification New major power lines Processing time

 The licensing authorities

 The licensing authorities are responsible for processing licence applications and issuing licences.
-They include the Storting (Norwegian parliament), the Norwegian Government (formally the King in Council), the Ministry of Petroleum and Energy and the Norwegian Water Resources and Energy Directorate.
+They include the Storting (Norwegian parliament), the Norwegian Government (formally the King in Council), the Ministry of Energy, the Norwegian Water Resources and Energy Directorate as well as municipalities.
 The text below describes licensing procedures for hydropower projects under the Watercourse Regulation Act and the Water Resources Act, and for electrical installations under the Energy Act.
-English translations of all three acts are available here.

 Licensing procedures under the water resources legislation